Welcome to the Psychology-Law Evidence Database

 Who is Behind the Database?

 The Psychology Law Evidence Database (PLED) was developed and is maintained by three coordinators: Dr. Alana N. Cook, Dr. Ron Roesch, and Dr. Patricia Zapf.
-Our partners in maintaining the PLED are the Mental Health, Law, and Policy Institute (MHLPI) at Simon Fraser University, Consolidated Continuing Education & Professional Training (CONCEPT), and John Jay College of Criminal Justice.
+Our partners in maintaining the PLED are the Mental Health, Law, and Policy Institute (MHLPI) at Simon Fraser University, Consolidated Continuing Education & Professional Training (CONCEPT), and Palo Alto University.
 The development of the PLED was supported by a Law for the Future Fund Grant from the Canadian Bar Association.
 We receiving funding for operational support from the Div.
 41 of APA, the American Psychology Law Society.

 We also have a large amount of support from student and professional volunteers who conduct the database searches and reviews across the globe.